-Normally the nation looked to exit polls for clues as to whether a candidate might win a state, and for a network to declare a “winner.”
-But starting when polls open on the East Coast, VoteCastr’s data collection teams will be streaming election projections in the battleground states of Florida, Iowa, New Hampshire, Nevada, Ohio, Pennsylvania, and Wisconsin.
+Normally the nation looks to exit polls for clues as to whether a candidate might win a state, and for a network to declare a “winner.”
+But starting when polls open on the East Coast, VoteCastr’s data collection teams will stream election projections in the battleground states of Florida, Iowa, New Hampshire, Nevada, Ohio, Pennsylvania, and Wisconsin.

 The method entails hundreds of field workers monitoring turnout in selected precincts in those states and extrapolating selected precinct turnout data to the state.
 The turnout is then compared to large surveys of voting behavior that VoteCastr conducted prior to election day.

 “These projections are being made in real time.
 They can’t tell us who will win a particular state, only who is winning the state at that moment and who might win if current trends continue,” wrote Slate’s Josh Voorhees.

 “We’re hoping to fill in the 24-hour void between the last pre-election poll analysis and the counting of the votes with data that can begin to answer the heretofore unanswerable question: Who’s actually voting?”
 Sasha Issenberg, Votecastr’s chief strategist, said in an interview with Politico.

 While some in the media worry that providing such data could affect the outcome of the election — for example, people seeing their candidate has a strong lead so they don’t bother to go vote themselves — VoteCastr rejects their worries.